ciscolivelabs/wxcclabguides/LTRCCT-2336/Lab2_Chat.md

 <br/>
 <br/>

-- The form submission will be presented to the customer
+- The form submission will be presented to the Agent

 <img align="middle" src="images/AU_Lab2_Chat4.png" width="1000" />
 <br/>